 The Company does not own any real estate.
 The majority of the Company's lease liability consists of the Company's international office spaces and warehouses, all of which are classified as operating leases.
 The Company's finance leases relate to leased equipment such as office and warehouse equipment.
-The finance lease balances are not material but are included in property and equipment, other accrued expenses, and other long-term liabilities of the Condensed Consolidated Balance Sheets.
-During the three months ended June 30, 2022 the Company entered into leases for a new experience center in Paris for a right-of-use asset and lease liability of \$1.1 million and an office in Frankfurt for a right-of-use asset and lease liability of \$1.6 million.
+The finance lease balances are not material and are included in property and equipment, other accrued expenses, and other long-term liabilities of the Condensed Consolidated Balance Sheets.
+During the nine months ended September 30, 2022 the Company entered into leases for a new experience center in Paris for a right-of-use asset and lease liability of \$1.1 million as of lease inception commencement date and an office in Frankfurt for a right-of-use asset and liability of \$1.6 million as of lease inception commencement date.